Glynn, County Antrim: History

 The lime factory and Ballylig were purchased by Associated Portland Cement Manufacturers (now Blue Circle) in the early 20th century, and a large cement plant was erected near the quay.
 The factory grew to be a substantial employer in the surrounding area.

-In the 1930s Glynn, was seen on the 'big screen' in the movie The Luck Of The Irish.
-Many peasants were employed as extras in the film, which starred Hollywood actor Richard Hayward.
+In the 1930s, Glynn was seen on the 'big screen' in the movie The Luck Of The Irish.
+A number of local people were employed as extras in the film, which starred Hollywood actor Richard Hayward.

 From the 1930s Glynn saw expansion with many of the thatched cottages being replaced by modern family housing.
 The first phase was approximately 100 houses and bungalows at Glenvale Park, built in the 1950s.
 Then, in the late 1960s, eighteen houses were built at Glenside.
 These were followed by more houses and bungalows at Hawthorne Grove in the 1970s.
 All these properties were built by the government for renting.
 Further housing developments have taken place in the 1980s at Glenavon and in the 1990s at Craiganboy.
 The latter two developments were built privately for sale.
 It is estimated that there are now approximately 350 occupied dwelling houses in Glynn (April 2004).

-Glynn has seen new housing developments in the latter half of 2006, where several bungalows were built on the Glenburn Road and adjacent the Jubilee park behind Hawthorne Grove estate.
-A plot of field near to the Main Road was also purchased in December 2006 for a more than ample sum of £250, 000; no plans of layout for housing have been confirmed yet.
-The compound area at the foot of the Glynn Brae is also rumoured to undergo changes this year in becoming a future housing estate.
+In 2006, there were a number of new housing developments in Glynn in which several bungalows were built on the Glenburn Road and adjacent the Jubilee park behind Hawthorne Grove estate.

 Places of interest

 Out in Larne Lough lies Swan Island.
-There are actually two small islands, one of which has been a bird sanctuary for many years.
+There are actually two small islands, one of which is a bird sanctuary.
 The larger of the two islands measures approximately fifty yards in length by fifteen yards in width.
 It is covered in grass, shingle and sand.
 The smaller of the two islands can only be seen at low tide.
-In times gone by the larger island was called Pigeon Island and then Duck Island.
+The larger island was previously called Pigeon Island and then Duck Island.
 It was let in the early 19th century for one guinea per annum to burn kelp.

-According to the records from the 19th century; The large Swan Isle is said to contain the bodies of the crew of some foreign ships who died of some plague, while the ships were laid under quarantine in Larne Lough, and would not be permitted to enter the harbour.
+According to records from the 19th century, the larger Swan Isle was said to contain the bodies of the crew of some foreign ships who died of some plague, while the ships were laid under quarantine in Larne Lough, and would not be permitted to enter the harbour.
 The smaller island was supposed to be where the bodies of the dead sailors were burnt before burial on the larger island.

-Today Swan Island and the lough shore at Glynn draws ornithologists from near and far.
-Birdwatchers come to see birds like swans, gulls, terns, oystercatchers and sandpipers.
+Swan Island and the lough shore at Glynn is now visited by ornithologists and birdwatchers - who come to see birds like swans, gulls, terns, oystercatchers and sandpipers.